Car Repossession Rights in Georgia

 What happens if the sale of my repossessed car doesn’t cover my debt?

 If the sale of your repossessed car doesn’t cover your outstanding debt, the lender may pursue a deficiency judgment against you.
 This means you could be responsible for paying the remaining balance.
+In addition, storage fees and other costs, such as towing and late charges, may be added to the amount you owe after your car is repossessed and sold.
 Consider options like voluntary surrender or negotiating with your lender to potentially mitigate these consequences.

 Can I get my car back after it’s been repossessed in Georgia?